CASE FILEVH-2026-001

 Why May 18 or 19

-May 18 is a Monday.
-May 19 is a Tuesday.
-Both fall in the last business days before Take-Two's May 21 earnings call.
-That positioning is the core of the strategic logic: a trailer on May 18 or 19 generates a media cycle that runs directly into the financial readout, giving analysts and investors a concrete piece of product visibility immediately ahead of the quarterly numbers.
+May 18 was a Monday.
+May 19 was a Tuesday.
+Both fell in the last business days before Take-Two's May 21 earnings call.
+That positioning was the core of the strategic logic: a trailer on May 18 or 19 would have generated a media cycle running directly into the financial readout, giving analysts and investors a concrete piece of product visibility immediately ahead of the quarterly numbers.

-That structure benefits Take-Two in two ways.
-It gives Strauss Zelnick a current, concrete marketing event to reference on the call rather than a historic one.
-And it gives the pre-order window — which the Best Buy backend suggests opens inside the same May 18–21 range — maximum early traction from the elevated media attention that follows a major trailer drop.
-For the full context on what Take-Two is expected to report on May 21, see the Take-Two May 21 earnings preview.
+That structure would have benefited Take-Two in two ways.
+It would have given Strauss Zelnick (Take-Two Interactive's CEO) a current, concrete marketing event to reference on the call rather than a historic one.
+And it would have given the pre-order window — which the Best Buy backend suggested could open inside the same May 18-21 range — maximum early traction from the elevated media attention that follows a major trailer drop.

 Editorial Confidence